WyriHaximus/Ratchet/docs/client.md

 Client
 ======

+`Note: Make sure you've setup the helper before starting with this.`

 Ratchet's client is a simple wrapper around [Autobahn](http://autobahn.ws/) adding some handy functionality.
 Such as auto-connecting on page load, resubscrining after reconnect and `onconnect`/`onhangup` events.

 ## pub/sub ##